colinstillwell/colin_alternative_rock/web/modules/custom/spotify_artist/README.md

 [Imagecache External](https://www.drupal.org/project/imagecache_external) is used to apply image styles to external artist images.

-By default, images should display correctly.
-However, if images do not appear, you may need to manually whitelist the domain `i.scdn.co` or disable whitelisting in the module settings.
+Whitelisting is disabled by default, so images should display correctly without additional configuration.
+If you have previously used this module, you may need to review your settings.

 To check or adjust this setting, navigate to:
 **Admin > Configuration > Media > Imagecache External** (`/admin/config/media/imagecache_external`).